 Today, Oliver is going on eight years old, living his best life, playing piano, riding his bike, and playing soccer with his friends at school.
 While Oliver will never play contact sports, he has a blast playing with his friends and little sister.
 He is candid about his condition and proud of who he is.

 Oliver’s parents are prepared as there is always the unknown, and the doctors believe he will need a kidney transplant around puberty.
-Oliver will fight with all his might as he has since the day he was born.
-On top of it all, he has a beautiful family and support system to fall back on.
+We know Oliver will fight with all his might just as he has since the day he was born.
+Thankfully, he has a beautiful family and support system to fall back on.